eclipse-sumo/sumo/docs/web/docs/Simulation/Public_Transport.md

 !!! caution
     When using attribute `repeat`, the last edge of the route must be connected to the first edge of the route in order to have a valid route definition.

+## Further Schedule Attributes
+The following [stop attributes](../Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md#stops) are relevant for public transport schedules:

+- arrival: Defines expected arrival at the public transport stop.
+When set this causes arrivalDelay to be computed and written in [stop-output](Output/StopOutput.md).
+It also enables results for the function `traci.vehicle.getStopArrivalDelay`.
+- extension: The maximum time by which a public transport stop may be extended due to boarding passengers
+- line: A new line attribute to be set on the vehicle when reaching the stop.
+This is currently ignored by the intermodal router!
+- tripId: Updates the tripId parameter of the vehicle when reaching the stop.
+This parameter has no impact on simulation behavior but may be useful to reflect real-world bookkeeping on the vehicle status over the course of an operating day

 # Stopping without defining a bus stop